-Poultices are even older than the Bible itself.
-They were used in Chinese medicine and other traditional ancient healing methods.
+However, poultices are even older than the Bible itself.
+They were used in Chinese medicine and by many others in ancient times.
 If you’re wondering what is a poultice, you’re definitely not alone.

-Although they have a history of medicinal use dating back thousands of years, many people in the modern age have no clue what a poultice is.
+Although they have a history of medicinal use dating back thousands of years, many people in the modern age have no clue they are.

-You can think of poultices as a homemade paste.
+You can think of them as a homemade healing paste to be applied externally.
 The paste is usually a combination of herbs.
 It can also contain healing earth elements such as activated charcoal, epsom salt (see below) and clay.

 Before the advent of modern medicine, poultices were known as drawing salves.
-That’s because poultices drew out from the skin wound unwanted debris (such as pus).
-Poultices help oxygenate the wound area and increase fresh blood flow and red blood cells.
+That’s because they drew out from the skin wound unwanted debris (such as pus).
+It’s now known that they help oxygenate the wound area and increase fresh blood flow and red blood cells.

 So, now that we’ve answered the question, “What is a poultice,” let’s find out how you make one…